Duane Allman’s 1961 Gibson SG / Les Paul

 The guitar was most likely bought in early 1970, as one of our readers pointed out that he himself was interested in the same SG before Allmans came to the Lipham Music in Gainesville and picked it up.

-To try and figure out when exactly this happened – on April 17, 1970 there was an ABB show at the University of Florida in Gainesville, and they were also in Florida in June (Event Calendar – Hittin’ The Web).
-There are not any other options since Dickey used the SG at the Atlanta Pop Festival in early July 1970.
+To try and figure out when exactly this happened – on April 17, 1970, there was an ABB show at the University of Florida in Gainesville.
+According to one of our readers, John (see comments), Dickey played the SG on that gig.

 SG with Duane

 As far as when exactly Duane started using this guitar himself, it probably happened sometime in early to mid-1971, at least according to Joe Dan Petty who said that Dickey acquired his Les Paul in Detroit, and shortly after that gave the SG to Duane.
 Please note that the Allman Brothers played two gigs in Detroit in early 1971, one at the Eastown Theatre on February 26th, and the other at the Michigan State Fairgrounds on May 30th.

 Dickey was playing an SG, then he got a Les Paul in Detroit, but he never did warm to it, and got another Les Paul.
 Dickey gave Duane his SG, and Duane set it up for slide.Joe Dan Petty: Techin’ It Twice; Vintage Guitar Magazine, November 1996